subspace/subnomicon/docs/decex/domains/workflow.md

 ## Domain Block Rewards

-When a domain block is out of challenge period it is considered confirmed and can no longer be disputed.
+When a domain block is out of the challenge period it is considered confirmed and can no longer be disputed.
 After a domain block is confirmed, the rewards for this block are applied as follows:

 - The total rewards of the confirmed block are added to the current epoch rewards for this domain.
 The total rewards of the block include all fees and tips of all of the transactions included in this block.
 The rewards are split equally among the operators pools who have previously submitted the Execution Receipt for this block and noted in the Operator Registry.
 The rewards do not affect the stake distribution yet.
 All the rewards will be auto-staked to the pools' stakes at the end of the current epoch.
 For more details on staking epochs, see the [Staking](/docs/decex/staking.md#staking-epochs) page.
 - Operator will get a cut of all rewards issued to their pool as per nomination tax specified in operator’s config at the next epoch transition.